Behavioral marketing is something you hear about more and more often nowadays. But can you exactly tell what it is?

 Neuromarketing offers numerous tools which can improve the efficiency of behavioral marketing.
 Such neuromarketing tools as eye-tracking, mouse-tracking, emotions measurement, EEG enabled the transition of behavioral marketing to an ultimately new level.
 They gave marketers a precious opportunity to verify what customers say with what they really think not by asking them, but by registering the activity of their brains which they can’t consciously control.

-In such a way, neuromarketing enabled marketers to penetrate the unconscious part of customers brain – a kind of Area 51 for marketers before the appearance of neuromarketing tools.
+In such a way, neuromarketing enabled marketers to penetrate the unconscious part of customers' brains – a kind of Area 51 for marketers before the appearance of neuromarketing tools.
 As a result, neuromarketing helps to influence customers’ purchase decisions as effectively as never before.

 The development of behavioral marketing, as well as tools used within this marketing approach, will definitely define the future of digital marketing along with other trends, among which the most promising are: